function61/buildkit-golang/README.md

 - Contains [goimports](https://pkg.go.dev/golang.org/x/tools/cmd/goimports) which is like `gofmt` for your imports - it can sometimes even automatically add missing imports!
 - Contains [gopls](https://github.com/golang/tools/blob/master/gopls/README.md), a Go
-  [language server](https://langserver.org/) & works as a language server from inside container without changes to one's host system!
+  [language server](https://langserver.org/).
+Works in a container without changes to one's host system!
 	* Working is somewhat tied to use with Turbo Bob (LSP working inside container needs a few tricks)
 - Fetches your dependencies using Go modules
 - Automatically rejects Go code that is not `$ go fmt`'d